-A. No water user may waste water or to allow it to be wasted by imperfect stops, taps, valves, leaky joints or pipes, or to allow tanks or watering troughs to leak or overflow, or to wastefully run water from hydrants, taps, hoses, stops, or other apparatus, or to use the water for purposes other than those which he or she has paid, or to use the water in violation of the rules and regulations for controlling the pressurized irrigation water supply.
-The pressurized irrigation water system may not be used to water lawns, shrubs, or other landscaping between the hours of 10:00 a.m. and 6:00 p.m., except for new lawns, short cycles for testing, inspection, or maintenance, and except for those large government or commercial users authorized by the City Engineer in order to more efficiently use the system and/or provide benefit to the system or the residents of the City.
-If, in the judgment of the City Engineer, or designee, any user of the city pressurized irrigation water service engages in practices which result in the needless waste of water, they are subject to the penalties of paragraph B.
+- A. No water user may waste water or to allow it to be wasted by imperfect stops, taps, valves, leaky joints or pipes, or to allow tanks or watering troughs to leak or overflow, or to wastefully run water from hydrants, taps, hoses, stops, or other apparatus, or to use the water for purposes other than those which he or she has paid, or to use the water in violation of the rules and regulations for controlling the pressurized irrigation water supply.
+The pressurized irrigation water system may not be used to water lawns, shrubs, or other landscaping between the hours of 10:00 a.m. and 6:00 p.m. - B. If, in the judgment of any of the officers of the municipality, a user of the city pressurized irrigation water service engages in practices which result in the needless waste of water and continues to do so after reasonable notice to discontinue the wastefulness has been given, the matter may be referred to the City Council for a decision as set forth in this section.